dipamsen/MDNotes/src/Chemistry/Measurements.md

 ## SI Units
 By convention, scientists use the **SI System of Units** as a standard for measurement of various physical properties.

 In the SI system, units for **seven** base quantities are defined.
+(See Figure 1.)
 All the other quantities can be derived by from the base quantities.

 ![Definition of SI Base units](/images/2022-06-12-22-49-50.png)